iaanimashaun/hailstone_calculator/README.md

 ## Local Development

+- Configure necessary environment variables in the `.env` file.
 - Build and run the Docker container locally using `make run`.
 - Access the application in the terminal.